temporalio/samples-go/README.md

 - [**Synchronous Proxy Workflow pattern**](https://github.com/temporalio/samples-go/tree/master/synchronous-proxy): This sample demonstrates a synchronous interaction with a "main" Workflow Execution from a "proxy" Workflow Execution.
 The proxy Workflow Execution sends a Signal to the "main" Workflow Execution, then blocks, waiting for a Signal in response.

+- [**Saga pattern**](https://github.com/temporalio/samples-go/tree/main/saga): This sample demonstrates how to implement a saga pattern using golang defer feature.

 ### Scenario based examples

 - [**DSL Workflow**](https://github.com/temporalio/samples-go/tree/master/dsl): Demonstrates how to implement a DSL-based Workflow.
 This sample contains 2 yaml files that each define a custom "workflow" which instructs the Temporal Workflow.
 This is useful if you want to build in a "low code" layer.